sharajk/Link_updating/README.md

 # Link_updating
-Codes for figures in the manuscript: Link updating influences consensus decisions as a function of the direction of communication
+Codes for figures in the manuscript: Link updating strategies influence consensus decisions as a function of the direction of communication